 Significant numbers of those affected.
 The rising number of people openly indicating they suffer from depression and anxiety appears to have changed in response to the pandemic.

 Most people have been directly or indirectly affected by the pandemic.
 Our shared trauma and losses make it harder to hide the impacts of anxiety or depression.
 Especially when you are surrounded by others who are experiencing loss as well.

 Recognition of the importance of Mental Health.
 Since more people acknowledge that they suffer from depression and anxiety, I am not surprised they recognized the importance of mental health care.

 However, I was stunned that they considered it equally import as physical health and perhaps even more critical to an individual’s well-being.

 The survey broke down which of the eight methods that people regionally preferred to use to feel better.

-I was somewhat surprised at the perceived overall skeptism to science and spirituality.
+I was somewhat surprised at the perceived overall skepticism of science and spirituality.

-I was very surprised at the willingness of many to combine a variety of methods to combat depression and anxiety.
-Perhaps, this is in response to an overreliance on science or spirituality as a sole solution?
+I was very surprised at many’s willingness to combine various methods to combat depression and anxiety.
+Perhaps, this is in response to an overreliance on science or spirituality as a sole solution.